How to Reach Manaslu Base Camp

 • Lho to Samagaon – The next significant community before arriving at the Manaslu Base Camp is Samagaon.
 To adjust to the altitude and prepare for the push to base camp, hikers usually take a day off at this point.

 Trekkers make the last ascent to Manaslu Base Camp after taking a break in Samagaon.
 Due to its 4,800-meter height gain, this portion of the trip is the most difficult.
-To prevent altitude sickness, it's essential to pace yourself and gradually acclimate to the altitude.
+To prevent altitude sickness, it's essential to pace yourself and acclimate to the altitude gradually.
+Read our Manaslu Circuit Trek guide (Everything you need to know before Embarking the Manaslu Circuit Trek).
+Click here.

 Alternative Routes: More Adventure and Exploration